Stream Foundations: Chunks, Buffers, and Backpressure

 The push model is event delivery.
 The basic primitive is EventEmitter, which calls registered listeners when an event is emitted.
 Streams inherit from this behavior, so a Readable in flowing mode can emit data, end, error, and close.

-A small EventEmitter source shows the mechanics without pretending to be a production stream.Readable.
-It intentionally omits errors, cancellation, lifecycle cleanup, and backpressure:
+This small EventEmitter source shows the mechanics without trying to behave like a production stream.Readable.
+It intentionally leaves out errors, cancellation, lifecycle cleanup, and backpressure -

 import { EventEmitter } from "node:events";